Generic Name: acetaminophen (oral) (a SEET a MIN oh fen)

 If you are treating a child, use a pediatric form of acetaminophen.
 Use only the special dose-measuring dropper or oral syringe that comes with the specific pediatric form you are using.
 Carefully follow the dosing directions on the medicine label.

 Actamin made for infants is available in two different dose concentrations, and each concentration comes with its own medicine dropper or oral syringe.
-These dosing devices are not equal between the different concentrations.
 Using the wrong device may cause you to give your child an overdose of acetaminophen.
 Never mix and match dosing devices between infant formulations of acetaminophen.

 You may need to shake the liquid before each use.
 Follow the directions on the medicine label.